trcook/git_workshop/git_slideshow/Git Presentation.md

 # Caveats

+## Like Latex and R
+* Totally Awesome
+* Street Cred
+* Learning Curve
+    * Gets really fast/easy to use as time goes on

 ## Things Git is bad at

 * Tracking binary files -- word files, images, etc. It will track them, but it's not ideal
+    * This would be good use for Dropbox or something else
+    * Not much benefit from tracking binary anyway

 ## Merge Conflicts
 * Git is good at fixing conflicts